 Check-ins C5' and C7 check-ins hold identical code.
 The only difference is in their history.

 The argument from rebase advocates is that with merge it is difficult to see only the changes associated with the feature branch without the commingled mainline changes.
-In other words, diff(C2,C7) shows changes associated both the feature branch and from the mainline, whereas in the rebase case diff(C6,C5') should only the feature branch changes.
+In other words, diff(C2,C7) shows changes from both the feature branch and from the mainline, whereas in the rebase case diff(C6,C5') shows only the feature branch changes.

 But that argument is comparing apples to oranges, since the two diffs do not have the same baseline.
 The correct way to see only the feature branch changes in the merge case is not diff(C2,C7) but rather diff(C6,C7).